 There are apps that give you space to input more than phone numbers, email addresses, and birthdays.
 The capability to attribute brief descriptions and relevant details gives you a better insight into that contact.
 This can translate into a good business deal.

 5. Unique Feature

 Each contact management app has its own exclusive factor.
 When you make a table for the different apps, you can compare the prices and features side by side.
 Then, there’ll be a detail or two that one app has and others don’t.

 This can be the deal breaker.
-If all apps are priced the same and you think all user-interface are somewhat similar, then the unique feature can be the deciding factor.
+If all apps are priced the same and you think all user interfaces are somewhat similar, then the unique feature can be the deciding factor.

 For Shared Contacts for Gmail©, one of the unique features is that it allows you to mention your colleagues right under the contact entry.
 You can remind your co-worker that you have updated one contact information directly from this app.
 No need to leave the app to DM your colleague about the changes.

 Data protection is a crucial aspect of the business.
 Contacts are part of the company’s non-tangible assets.
 Consequently, it must be treated with utmost security as well.